IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ### Step 2: View both out-of-band and in-band routing tables

-As with the network addresses, the `ip` command and ansible **command** module are used.
+As with the network addresses, the `ip` command and Ansible **command** module are used.

 The default IPv4 routing table on each VM displays only in-band network entries.